kronor-io/pg_incremental/README.md

   $$);
 ```

-The benefit of time interval pipelines is that they can do more complex processing such as exact distinct counts and are also more suitable for periodically exporting data because the command always processed the same time range.
-The downside is that it you need to wait until after a time interval passes to see results and inserting old timestamps may cause data to be skipped.
+The benefit of time interval pipelines is that they are easier to define and can do more complex processing such as exact distinct counts and are also more suitable for exporting data because the command always processes exact time ranges.
+The downside is that you need to wait until after a time interval passes to see results and inserting old timestamps may cause data to be skipped.
 Sequence pipelines are more reliable in that sense because the values are always generated by the database.

 Arguments of the `incremental.create_time_range_pipeline` function: